Tarjan's strongly connected components algorithm: The algorithm in pseudocode

 The index variable is the depth-first search node number counter.
 S is the node stack, which starts out empty and stores the history of nodes explored but not yet committed to a strongly connected component.
-Note that this is not the normal depth-first search stack, as nodes are not popped as the search returns up the tree; they are only popped when an entire strongly connected component has been found.
+This is not the normal depth-first search stack, as nodes are not popped as the search returns up the tree; they are only popped when an entire strongly connected component has been found.

 The outermost loop searches each node that has not yet been visited, ensuring that nodes which are not reachable from the first node are still eventually traversed.
 The function strongconnect performs a single depth-first search of the graph, finding all successors from the node v, and reporting all strongly connected components of that subgraph.

 When each node finishes recursing, if its lowlink is still set to its index, then it is the root node of a strongly connected component, formed by all of the nodes above it on the stack.
 The algorithm pops the stack up to and including the current node, and presents all of these nodes as a strongly connected component.

-Note that v.lowlink := min(v.lowlink, w.index) is the correct way to update v.lowlink if w is on stack.
-Because w is on the stack already, (v, w) is a back-edge in the DFS tree and therefore w is not in the subtree of v.
-Because v.lowlink takes into account nodes reachable only through the nodes in the subtree of v we must stop at w and use w.index instead of w.lowlink.
+In Tarjan's paper, when w is on the stack, v.lowlink is updated with the assignment v.lowlink := min(v.lowlink, w.index).
+A common variation is to instead use v.lowlink := min(v.lowlink, w.lowlink).
+This modified algorithm does not compute the lowlink numbers as Tarjan defined them, but the test v.lowlink = v.index still identifies root nodes of strongly connected components, and therefore the overall algorithm remains valid.